affjljoo3581/Expanda/docs/source/expanda.tokenization.rst

 splitted in machine learning.
 Sometimes words are decomposed into characters in some cases, but major models use word-level approches.
 Of course, the approches worked well.
-Even today, there is no problem to solve simple natural language tasks.
+Even today, there is no problem to solve simple natural language tasks through word-level based models.

 However, in deep learning, the number of words in corpus is immensely increased.
-Compared to traditional machine learning, deep learning treats more general problems, and hence, contents from various categories are needed and it eventually leads growth of words.
+Compared to traditional machine learning, deep learning treats more general problems, and hence, contents from various categories are used and it eventually leads growth of words.

 Why the amount of words actually matters?
 Before discussing that, we need to understand how to treat words as  **computable components**.
-There are many ways to encode a word to vector (which is one of computable forms).
+There are many ways to encode a word to vector (which is one of the computable forms).
 The simplest and well-known method is `One-Hot Encoding`.
 It deals word as a basis vector.
 For instance, the words are mapped as follows:
 :math:`\text{apple} = (1, 0, 0)`, :math:`\text{banana} = (0, 1, 0)` and
 :math:`\text{orange} = (0, 0, 1)`.
 It is intuitive and easy to implement.
 It
 does not even require any pretrainings.
 Each vector, however, does not contain contextual semantics of corresponding word.
-Moreover, because the vectors are independent to each other and span the vocabulary space, the size of vectors follows :math:`O(n^2)`.
+Moreover, because the vectors are independent to each other, the size of vectors follows :math:`O(n^2)`.

 So alternative method has been recommended.
 Since the dimensionality of each vector was matter, the method suggests to use **fixed dimensional vectors** in embedding.
-The vectors are randomly initialized first, and then trained with other parameters.
+The vectors are randomly initialized at first, and then trained with other parameters.
 Fixed dimensionality reduces the space complexity to :math:`O(n)`.